A Brief History of ݮtv

 In 1954, 10 years after World War II ended, the European economy had started to recover.
 In every country the local foreign exchange markets were reopening their doors, mostly under administrative control and close central bank supervision.
 Technology was very simple, with telex machines operating between banks, and direct lines were available with brokers.
 But as the market grew, the need to meet among professionals belonging to the same community, beyond national borders, pushed a few friends across the Channel to officialise their friendly and social structure.

-On the 29th of June 1955, representatives from nine countries met in Paris, and the Forex movement started.
+On the 29th of June 1955, representatives from nine countries met in Paris, and the ݮtv movement started.
 One year later, eight local associations decided to gather under the same umbrella: Association Cambiste Internationale.
-By the end of the 1960s, it had grown to 15 National Associations.
+By the end of the 1960s, our community had grown to 15 National Associations.

 Early Development

 The 1960’s were very hectic in FX markets, with revaluations and devaluations; FX market issues start to appear in the newspaper headlines.
 FX markets remained conventional as there were neither new products nor improvement in technology, but Euro dollar as a treasury currency starts to be a new tool for FX traders.
-By the end of the 1960s, there were now 25 National Associations.
+By the end of the 1960s, there were now 25 National Associations in the ݮtv community.

 In the 1970s, the FX market volumes, like other “Euromarkets” exploded.
 The oil crisis, the erosion and collapse of the gold standard saw international banks open branches all over the world.
 For the ݮtv, growth meant that what had been mainly European National Associations, was now open all over the globe, including the Middle East and into Asia.
 Concurrently, the Chicago futures markets, financial contracts were launched: this led to new fields and new tools for traders: also, computers gave new speeds capable of processing internal and external information.
-By the end of the 1970s there were 37 National Associations.
+By the end of the 1970s, there were 37 National Associations affiliated to ݮtv.

 Expansion